SupreetTarwarkar/NSE-Derivatives-Market-Analytics-Dashboard/README.md

 ### 7. Stock & Delivery

-Used to analyze stock price movement together with delivery activity.
+- Compares **stock candlestick price movement with Delivery Quantity**.

-It includes:

-- Stock OHLC movement
-- Volume
-- Total Traded Quantity
+- Supports stocks from the selected stock universe, including NIFTY 50 stocks used in the dashboard.
-- Delivery Quantity
+- Bar view shows Delivery Quantity along with price movement.
-- Delivery Percentage
-- Stock search
-- Symbol selection
-- Date filtering
-- Candlestick / Line switching
-- Bar / Line switching
+- Line view can be used to review **Delivery Percentage** over time.
+- High Delivery Percentage, such as around **75–80% or above**, can be used as a quick reference for strong delivery participation.

 ![Stock and Delivery](Images/7.%20Stocks%20Delivery.png)

----

 ## Dashboard Features

 - Daily NSE EOD refresh workflow